dougeby/IntuneDocs/intune/vpp-apps-ios.md

 ### Is it possible to oversubscribe an app and, if so, in what circumstance?
 Yes.
 The Intune admin can oversubscribe an app.
 For example, if the admin purchases 100 licenses for app XYZ, and then targets the app to a group with 500 members in it.
 The first 100 members (users or devices) will get the license assigned to them, the rest of the members will fail on license assignment.

-### I understand Intune automatically syncs app licenses each day with Apple, is that correct?
+### How frequently does Intune sync VPP tokens with Apple?
-Intune syncs app licenses twice a day with Apple.
+Intune syncs VPP tokens and licenses twice a day with Apple.
+The Intune admin can initiate a manual sync under **Client apps** > **Apple VPP tokens**.

 ## Next steps